-The best CV is the one that demonstrates credibility and is interesting.
+The best CV is one that demonstrates credibility and is interesting.
 It should convince a potential employer that you are capable of that particular job and you will contribute to the organization.
 It should include the information that the recruiter needs to verify the skills, educational qualifications, and experience of an applicant.

 In most countries, it is usually the first document that a prospective employer looks at when screening the candidate for job interviews, grant applications, or scholarship programs.

 A CV and a Resume are two separate documents.
 But in most countries, the word “CV “and “Resume” are used interchangeably.
 It is better to know the difference if you’re applying to work outside of countries.
 By reading the following difference between a CV and a Resume, you will better understand how to write a good CV for a job application:

 |A CV is more detailed information of your skills and experience and can be more than two pages.||It is a summary of your skills and experience of usually one or two pages.|

 |CV focuses more on educational and academic achievements.||A resume focuses on relevant work experience and skills.|

 |A CV has a clear chronological order listing the whole career of the person.||A Resume’s detail can be shuffled around to best suit the applicant.|

 |It is used in academia to apply for graduate programs, fellowships, or grants.||It is used to apply for all non-academic jobs.|

 |No bullet points are required, only plain paragraphs.||Skills and professional experience are outlined in bullet points.|